 The consistency is mostly crushed with a few chunky bits in it and has the perfect texture and a bright sweet flavor for deep dish.

-Often, I recommend that people drain their canned tomatoes for bit before using them in a pizza, but the Muir Glen Crushed w/ Basil can pretty much be used straight out of the can.
+Often, I recommend that people drain their canned tomatoes a bit before using them in a pizza, but the Muir Glen Crushed w/ Basil can pretty much be used straight out of the can.

 Just make sure you don’t use too much on your pizza.

-For a 12″ deep dish, start with about 12-14 oz ladled in the middle and work your way outward until the pizza is covered.
+For a 12″ deep dish, start with about 12-14 oz ladled in the middle and work your way outward until the pizza is completely covered.
 Add a little more if necessary, but rarely will you ever need to use a whole 28 oz can.

 Followup on the Carmelina brand: I’m not a tomato expert, so your experience may differ from mine, but I tasted these right out of the can and they seemed dull, and not very sweet.
 I don’t know what it is about tomatoes from San Marzano Italy, but maybe it loses something on that plane or boat ride over to the states.
 I have yet to taste canned tomatoes from Italy that have tasted great right out of the can like the several brands I like which are grown in California.